 But it's not just a question of technology.
 The aim is to give as many people as possible access to public and shared transportation, increasing the range of services wherever possible.
-Transdev has thus become one of the most "multimodal" companies, able to offer all transportation modes on land (train, metro, light-rail, bus, operating scope including First Transit
+Transdev has thus become one of the most "multimodal" companies, able to offer all transportation modes on land (train, metro, light-rail, bus, daily journeys easier, more efficient, and more sustainable.
+This is the meaning we give to our business, today and tomorrow: bringing people and regions closer together.